jorallo/generality/README.md

 This is R code for doing Generality Analysis, based on the metric of generality explained in:

-"Disentangling General Intelligence: The Generality of Human, Animal and Artificial Intelligence" by J. Hernandez-Orallo, Bao Sheng Loe, Lucy Cheke, Fernando Martinez-Plumed, Sean ́O h ́Eigeartaigh (submitted, 2020)
+"Disentangling General Intelligence: The Generality of Natural and Artificial Intelligence" by J. Hernandez-Orallo, Bao Sheng Loe, Lucy Cheke, Fernando Martinez-Plumed, Sean ́O h ́Eigeartaigh (submitted, 2020)